victora493/my-todo/README.md

 - mark them as completed
 - mark them as important
 - delete any todo
-- filter by completer, important, all and unfinished
+- filter by completed, important, all and unfinished
 - persisting state using local storage